tinyplex/tinybase/site/guides/1_the_basics/1_getting_started.md

 here on, we will mostly show Node-based code snippets, but most should be easily translatable to run in a browser too.

+Before we move on, you should be aware that the overall package includes a number of different versions of TinyBase, transpiled for different targets and formats.
+You may want to take a look at the Importing TinyBase guide if the code above isn't working in your environment - React Native in particular.

 Let's move onto the Creating A Store guide.